voxel51/fiftyone/docs/source/user_guide/dataset_zoo/index.rst

 The FiftyOne Dataset Zoo provides a powerful interface for downloading datasets and loading them into FiftyOne.

-It provides native access to dozens of popular benchmark datasets, and it even supports downloading arbitrary public or private datasets whose download/preparation methods are provided via GitHub.
+It provides native access to dozens of popular benchmark datasets, and it also supports downloading arbitrary public or private datasets whose download/preparation methods are provided via GitHub.